Partial Wasserstein Covering: Experiments

-Finally, we demonstrate \pwc in a realistic scenario, using driving scene images.
-We adopted two datasets called BDD100K~\cite{bdd100k} and KITTI~(Object Detection Evaluation 2012)~\cite{Geiger2013IJRR} for the application dataset and development dataset, respectively.
-The major difference between these two datasets is that KITTI ($\Ddev$) contains only daytime images, whereas BDD100k ($\Dapp$) contains both daytime and nighttime images.
-To reduce computational time, we randomly selected 1,000 data for the development dataset from the test split of KITTI dataset and 2,000 data for the application dataset from the test split of BDD100k.
-To compute the transport costs between images, we calculated squared $L_2$ norms between the feature vectors extracted by a pretrained ResNet with 50 layers~\cite{he2016deep} obtained from Torchvision~\cite{marcel2010torchvision}.
+Finally, we demonstrate PWC in a realistic scenario, using driving scene images.
+We adopted two datasets, BDD100K~\cite{bdd100k} and KITTI~(Object Detection Evaluation 2012)~\cite{Geiger2013IJRR} as the application and development datasets, respectively.
+The major difference between these two datasets is that KITTI ($\mathcal D_\text{dev}$) contains only daytime images, whereas BDD100k ($\mathcal D_\text{app}$) contains both daytime and nighttime images.
+To reduce computational time, we randomly selected 1,500 data points for the development dataset from the test split of the KITTI dataset and 3,000 data points for the application dataset from the test split of BDD100k.
+To compute the transport costs between images, we calculated the squared $L_2$ norms between the feature vectors extracted by a pretrained ResNet with 50 layers~\cite{he2016deep} obtained from Torchvision~\cite{marcel2010torchvision}.
 Before inputting the images into the ResNet, each image was resized to a height of 224 pixels and then center-cropped to a width of 224, followed by normalization.
-As a baseline method, we adopted the LOF~\cite{breunig2000lof} as in Sect.~\ref{sec:mnist}.
+As baseline methods, we adopted the LOF~\cite{breunig2000lof} and coreset with the $k$-center greedy~\cite{sener2018active}.
 Figure~\ref{fig:bdd} presents the obtained top-3 images.
-One can see that \pwc (\texttt{PW-sensitivity-LP}) selects the major pattern (i.e., nighttime scenes) that is not included in the development data, whereas LOF only extracts specific rare scenes (e.g., a truck crossing a street or a sunset scene).
+One can see that PWC (\texttt{PW-sensitivity-LP}) selects the major pattern (i.e., nighttime scenes) that is not included in the development data, whereas LOF and coreset mainly extracts specific rare scenes (e.g., a truck crossing a street or out-of-focus scene).
+The coreset selects a single image of nighttime scenes; however, we emphasize that providing multiple images is essential for the developers to understand what patterns in the image (e.g., nighttime, type of cars, or roadside) are less included in the image.